-The System File Checker in Safe Mode is a very popular built-in tool which you can use once in a while if your PC has multiple problems.
-It can fix corrupt system files on the PC and restore the health as well.
+The System File Checker in Safe Mode is a very popular built-in tool that you can use once in a while if your PC has multiple problems.
+It can fix corrupt system files on the PC and restore health as well.

 In case the SFC command doesn’t work, you can run the DISM tool which can also restore the health of the PC.